caffeineflo/shai-hulud-scanner/README.md

 3. Aggregating findings across all packages in the repository
 4. Including the `package_json_path` field in results to identify which package has the issue

+**Orphaned Lock Files:**

+The scanner detects lock files from any package manager (npm, Yarn, or pnpm) that exist without a corresponding `package.json` in any directory.
+These cannot be scanned because:
+- Without `package.json`, we don't know which dependencies were intentionally installed vs transitive
+- Lock files alone don't indicate the project's dependency intent
+- These are typically artifacts from deleted/moved package.json files

+The scanner will warn about these files but skip scanning them.

 **Limitations:**
 - Lock files must be <1MB (GitHub API limit) - larger files will be flagged with warnings
 - Very large repositories with >100,000 files may have truncated tree responses
+- Orphaned lock files (without package.json) cannot be scanned

 ## Testing